voxel51/fiftyone/TEAMS.md

 git push origin release-to-public
 ```

-## Adding a previously "Teams"-only feature to the public [FiftyOne](https://github.com/voxel51/fiftyone)
+## Adding a Teams feature to FiftyOne

 In this case, the assumption is that feature has been refactored to fit within
 the structure of the open source project.
 Branch from `public` and commit the